Dunnsk2204/bidone/tests/README.md

 **Risk-based test selection** — Tests were chosen by risk-factor.
 I have developed a Smoke Test, covering key areas of the application, such as customer flows and validation.

-**API tests do the heavy lifting** — The API tests business logic, financial calculations, auth enforcement, and data integrity are all validated at the API level.
+**API tests do the heavy work** — The API tests business logic, financial calculations, authentication enforcement, and data integrity are all validated at the API level.
 UI tests focus on user journeys and are intentionally small.

 **Test isolation** — Each test will get a freshly registered user from the `authedUser` fixture with a unique timestamped email.
 No teardown is needed and no shared state between tests.